 ADVENTURER | CHARLIE JOHNSTON

-The December 2011 issue of National Geographic magazine includes a brief article about the most influential cities in the world according to the Global Cities Index.
+An issue of National Geographic magazine includes a brief article about the most influential cities in the world according to the Global Cities Index.
 One of the five criteria upon which the cities are ranked is cultural experience, e.g., venues for the performing arts and museums.
-With its beautiful new Nevada State Museum at Springs Preserve and nearly 20 more fascinating facilities dedicated to topics ranging from atomic testing to antique neon signs, Las Vegas—though not yet on the Global Cities Index—and its neighboring communities offer a broader cultural experience than many people realize.
+With a beautiful Nevada State Museum at Springs Preserve and nearly 20 more fascinating facilities dedicated to topics ranging from atomic testing to antique neon signs, Las Vegas—though not yet on the Global Cities Index—and its neighboring communities offer a broader cultural experience than many people realize.

 NEVADA STATE MUSEUM, LAS VEGAS